OdatNurd/devember-2022/website/docs/api/omphalos/04_asset.md

 For a `panel` this is the object from the manifest that describes the panel, while for a `graphic` this is the object that defines the graphic.

+A key named `type` is added to this object, with a value that indicates what type of asset this is; `graphic` or `panel`.